 There are three distinct ecotypes, or forms, of killer whales recognized in the north Pacific: resident, transient, and offshore.
 The three ecotypes differ morphologically, ecologically, behaviorally, and genetically.
-Southern Resident killer whales (SRKW) exclusively prey upon fish, with a clear preference for salmon (Ford and Ellis 2006; Hanson et al., 2010; Ford et al., 2016), while transient killer whales exclusively prey upon marine mammals (Caretta et al., 2019).
+Resident killer whales exclusively prey upon fish, with a clear preference for salmon (Ford and Ellis 2006; Hanson et al., 2010; Ford et al., 2016), while transient killer whales exclusively prey upon marine mammals (Caretta et al., 2019).
 Less is known about offshore killer whales, but they are believed to consume primarily fish, including several species of shark (Dahlheim et al., 2008).
 The seasonal movements of transients are largely unpredictable, although there is a tendency to investigate harbor seal haulouts off Vancouver Island more frequently during the pupping season in August and September (Baird 1994; Ford 2014).
 Transient killer whales have been observed in central Puget Sound in all months (Orca Network 2021).

-SRKWs are typically found in the Salish Sea spring, summer and fall, and are found along the west coast of the United States and British Columbia in the winter (NOAA, 2022).
+Southern Resident killer whales (SRKW) are typically found in the Salish Sea in spring, summer and fall, and are found along the west coast of the United States and British Columbia in the winter (NOAA, 2022).
 The J pod tends to stay closer to the Puget Sound even during winter.
 The orca pods travel about the Puget Sound swiftly and, though a rare occurrence, the pods may pass through in the project area.
-ESA summer core area critical habitat for SRKW has been designated in Puget Sound, which includes all U.S. marine waters in Whatcom County, WA, where Ferndale Pier is located (50 CFR 226; August 2, 2021).
+On March 28, 2024, the J pod was sighted in the Strait of Georgia, about 23 miles west of the project area near Mayne Island (Orca Network, June 2024).
+ESA summer core area critical habitat for SRKW has been designated in Puget Sound, which includes all U.S. marine waters in Whatcom County, WA, where Ferndale Dock is located (50 CFR 226; August 2, 2021).